SeLite/SeLite.github.io/DocumentationStandard.md

 ## Headers IDs must be the same as their text
 Don't use [Kramdown-specific header IDs](http://kramdown.gettalong.org/syntax.html#specifying-a-header-id), since they don't work in Markdown Viewer in Firefox..

-## Generating 'raw' links
+## Generating raw links
-GitHub doesn't serve 'Raw' versions of most file types with their MIME, except for images (because of security).
-So we use [htmlpreview.github.io](http://htmlpreview.github.io) for .html files.
+GitHub doesn't serve raw versions of most file types with their MIME, except for images.
+So we use [htmlpreview.github.io](http://htmlpreview.github.io) for `.html` files.
 For any other files, e.g. `.xml, .xsl` or `.js`, use [rawgit.com](http://rawgit.com).

 In detail: Use _htmlpreview.github.io_ rather than _rawgit.com_ for `.html`, because if you pass a generic Github URL (rather than a commit hash or a tag), _htmlpreview.github.io_ fetches the latest commit of that file.
 So we don't have to update those _htmlpreview.github.io_ links.
 However, production _cdn.rawgit.com_ caches the files.
 So if you change e.g. `add-on's-name/src/chrome/content/reference.xml` or `extension-sequencer/src/chrome/content/selenese_reference_to_html.xsl`, then update its _cdn.rawgit.com_ URLs to use the new commit hash or tag.